HarrisonHall/fpsi/README.md

 ## FAQ
 > Does this compile on windows/macos?

-This has only been fully tested on arch linux.
+This has only been fully tested on arch linux and raspberry pi.
 Likely not as-is, but there is nothing inherently linux-only in fpsi.

 > Future work?

 Aside from ironing out TODOs, the future work is really divided into a) making general-use plugins as they are needed and b) figuring out a way to generalize the data/state system.
 In the future a version 2.0 might have allow the data/state